giantswarm/docs/src/content/advanced/gitops/index.md

 - How to use Flux with private repositories and/or Mozilla SOPS
 - Node pools for cluster section
 - Test Azure cluster creation
+- Go through the document and improve wording once its shape is agreed upon

 You can manage infrastructure and applications by utilizing FluxCD - a set of GitOps operators installed in Giant Swarm Management Clusters.